Hi, and welcome to the February 2019 update here at AidanBooth.com, thanks for visiting!

 The original purpose of this post was to share:

-Every book I’ve read over the past 5 years.
+Every book I’ve read since January 2014.

 So what is this post about?